neetnet200/my-website-react/README.md

 # my-website-react
-A deployable website build from scratch with React JS
+Working on a deployable website build from scratch with React JS and CSS

-🐱‍👤 Responsive Navigation bar built using styled components

-🐱‍👤 Basic animation made with Framer motion

-🐱‍👤 Installed and worked with React Router v6 to navigate between components
+🐱‍👤 Installed and working with React Router v6 to navigate between components